-You last heard from us in late 2019 when we held a statutory consultation on our proposals to increase the capacity of London Luton Airport to 32 million passengers per annum (mppa) by making the best use of our existing runway.
+In late 2022 we held a second statutory consultation on our proposals to increase the capacity of London Luton Airport to 32 million passengers per annum (mppa) by making the best use of our existing runway.

-We’ve carefully and seriously considered the wealth of feedback received from the 3,501 people and organisations who took the time to respond to our consultation.
+We had carefully and seriously considered the wealth of feedback received from the 3,501 people and organisations who took the time to respond to our first statutory consultation in 2019.
 This feedback, along with the impact that Covid-19 has had on the aviation industry, led to us undertaking an extensive and in-depth review of our proposals.
-Following this review, we have made some important changes to our proposals, which we will be sharing with you.
+Following this review, we made some important changes to our proposals.

-We’ve clearly heard, and have responded to, the concerns expressed about climate change and the impacts of expansion and have also considered the effects of Brexit, Covid-19 and regional transport changes.
-The revised scheme, which will be published in early 2022, will show a real commitment to addressing environmental impacts and introduce Green Controlled Growth as a unique way to monitor, measure and use environmental factors to manage airport growth rather than passenger numbers alone.
-These will not be just airy aspirations and warm words about environmental impact.
-Green Controlled Growth will have stretching, binding and independently measured targets.
+The revised scheme showed a real commitment to addressing environmental impacts and introduced Green Controlled Growth as a unique way to monitor, measure and use environmental factors to manage airport growth rather than passenger numbers alone.
+Green Controlled Growth was introduced to have stretching, binding and independently measured targets.

-Compared to the scheme we previously consulted upon the scale of the reduction in earthworks is equivalent to a typical Egyptian pyramid.
-This will greatly improve both the visual and environmental impact, as well as help to reduce the construction works on site and the number of construction vehicles on the roads.
+Compared to the scheme we previously consulted on, the scale of the reduction in earthworks was equivalent to a typical Egyptian pyramid.
+This would greatly improve both the visual and environmental impact, as well as help to reduce the construction works on site and the number of construction vehicles on the roads.

-We will also introduce a range of sustainability design measures, including enhanced solar energy production and rainwater harvesting, as well as further improvements to Wigmore Valley Park and the area around it, including expanding the public open space and preserving more trees and biodiversity.
+We also introduced a range of sustainability design measures, including enhanced solar energy production and rainwater harvesting, as well as further improvements to Wigmore Valley Park and the area around it, including expanding the public open space and preserving more trees and biodiversity.

 Read detailed information about our environmental measures, and about Green Controlled Growth, in the Our Planet section.